-In addition to the risks described above with respect to Zamyl, all of our products in development are subject to risks associated with applicable government regulations.
+All of our products in development are subject to risks associated with applicable government regulations.
 The manufacturing, testing and marketing of our products are subject to regulation by numerous governmental authorities in the U.S. and other countries.
 In the U.S., pharmaceutical products are subject to rigorous FDA regulation.
-Additionally, other federal, state and local regulations govern the manufacture, testing, clinical and nonclinical studies to assess safety and efficacy, approval, advertising and promotion of pharmaceutical products.
+Additionally, other federal, state and local regulations govern the manufacture, testing, clinical and non- clinical studies to assess safety and efficacy, approval, advertising and promotion of pharmaceutical products.
 The process of obtaining approval for a new pharmaceutical product or for additional therapeutic indications within this regulatory framework requires a number of years and the expenditure of substantial resources.
 Companies in the pharmaceutical and biotechnology industries, including us, have suffered significant setbacks in various stages of clinical trials, even in advanced clinical trials after promising results had been obtained in earlier trials.

-In addition to the requirement for FDA approval of each pharmaceutical product, each pharmaceutical product manufacturing facility must be registered with, and approved by, the FDA.
-The manufacturing and quality control procedures must conform to rigorous guidelines in order to receive FDA approval.
+As part of the regulatory approval process, we must demonstrate the ability to manufacture the pharmaceutical product.
+Accordingly, the manufacturing process and quality control procedures must conform to rigorous guidelines in order to receive FDA approval.
 Pharmaceutical product manufacturing establishments are subject to inspections by the FDA and local authorities as well as inspections by authorities of other countries.
 To supply pharmaceutical products for use in the U.S., foreign manufacturing establishments must comply with these FDA approved guidelines.
 These foreign manufacturing establishments are subject to periodic inspection by the FDA or by corresponding regulatory agencies in these countries under reciprocal agreements with the FDA.
 Moreover, pharmaceutical product manufacturing facilities may also be regulated by state, local and other authorities.